Embedded lens

 a concentration of mass enclosed by (embedded in) a relative void in the surrounding distribution of matter: both the mass and the presence of a void surrounding it will affect the path of light passing through the vicinity.
-This is in contrast to the simpler, more familiar gravitational lens effect, in which there is no surrounding void.
+This is in contrast with the simpler, more familiar gravitational lens effect, in which there is no surrounding void.
 While any shape and arrangement of increased and decreased mass densities will cause gravitational lensing, an ideal embedded lens would be spherical and have an internal mass density matching that of the surrounding region of space.
 The gravitational influence of an embedded lens differs from that of a simple gravitational lens: light rays will be bent by different angles and embedded lenses of a cosmologically significant scale would affect the spatial evolution (expansion) of the universe.

 In a region of homogeneous density, a spherical embedded lens would correspond to the symmetric concentration of a spherical locality's mass into a smaller sphere (or a point) at its center.
 For a cosmological lens, if the universe has a non-vanishing cosmological constant Λ, then Λ is required to be the same inside and outside of the void.

 The metric describing the geometry within the void can be Schwarzschild or Kottler depending on whether there is a non-zero cosmological constant.

 Embedding a lens effectively reduces the gravitational potential's range, i.e., partially shields the lensing potential produced by the lens mass condensation.

 For example, a light ray grazing the boundary of a Kottler/Schwarzschild void will not be bent by the lens mass condensation (i.e., does not feel the gravitational potential of the embedded lens) and travels along a straight line path in a flat background universe.